bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 We add two new boolean fields to a provider returned by `py_library`.
 This bools correspond to whether or not there are any Python 2-only and Python 3-only sources (respectively) in the library's transitive closure.
 It is easy to compute these bits as boolean ORs as the providers are merged. `py_binary` simply checks these bits against its own Python mode.

 It is possible that a library is only ever used by Python 3 binaries, but when the library is built as part of a `bazel build :all` command it gets the Python 2 mode by default.
 This happens even if the library is annotated with `srcs_version` set to `PY3`.
-In general this should cause no harm aside from some repeated build work.
+Generally this should cause no harm aside from some repeated build work.
+In the future we can add the same version attribute that `py_binary` has to `py_library`, so the target definition can be made unambiguous.

 Aside from failures due to validation, there is currently a bug whereby building a `PY2` library in `PY3` mode can invoke a stub wrapper that fails ([bazel #1393](https://github.com/bazelbuild/bazel/issues/1393)).
 We will remove the stub and the behavior that attempted to call it.